tesseract-prebuilt/tesseract-orange/README.md

 * [Getting started with the REST API - GitHub Docs](https://docs.github.com/en/rest/using-the-rest-api/getting-started-with-the-rest-api?apiVersion=2022-11-28)
   For information regarding how to (properly) interact with the GitHub REST APIs.
 * [Content-Disposition - HTTP | MDN](https://developer.mozilla.org/en-US/docs/web/http/headers/content-disposition)
-  Explain the usage and values of the `Content-Disposition` HTTP header.
+  Explains the usage and values of the `Content-Disposition` HTTP header.

 ## Licensing